 No. A suspension happens in select cases, either due to medical/health and safety reasons or as part of a disciplinary procedure.
 A suspension can be paid or unpaid.
 Garden leave is always paid, and the employee does not have to have been disciplined for it to be enacted.

 Garden leave is a tricky topic to get a grasp of but we hope with a little help from this article you now understand it a little better.
+Also, feel free to check Papershift’s staff leave planner software to automate and solve the absence tracking and holiday entitlement at your business.

 - Accurate pay out of incentives & allowances